 However, dividends can also complicate your investment process through taxes.
 If you hold dividend-paying stocks in a taxable account, make sure you understand how they’re distributed and whether they’re classified as qualified or ordinary.
 Ordinary dividends are taxed at the income level, which could create a mess on your IRS paperwork in April.

 Reinvesting dividends back into the stock is a time-tested strategy for building a nice retirement account.
-You’ll still be taxed on the amount you receive, but you’ll pay a lower rate, increase your equity stake in the company, and take even greater advantage of compound interest.
+You’ll still be taxed on the amount you receive.
+However, you’ll pay a lower rate.
+This will increase your equity stake in the company, and take even greater advantage of compound interest.